Vintage advice from the 1920s era –

 Develop your own Type – Cherie Type

-EYES – Carefully accentuate the natural line of the eyebrows as well as the upper and lower lashes.
+EYES – Accentuate the natural line of the eyebrows.
+Next do the upper and lower lashes.

 CHEEKS – Concentrate color at the outer edges of the cheeks and apply lightly toward the nose.

 LIPS – Accentuate and define the natural contours slightly exaggerating the curve of the lower lip.

 CHEEKS – Rouge may be applied quite freely, concentrating on the lower edges.Blend into the natural tone of the skin towards the nose.

 LIPS – Apply lipstick carefully.
 Follow the lines of the lips to enhance the natural expression.